ujwal-akare/3scale_toolbox/docs/copy-backend.md

 * methods
 * mapping rules

 If a backend with the selected `system-name` is found, it will be updated.
-Only missing metrics, methods and mapping rules will be created.
+Only missing metrics, methods will be created.
+Mapping rules will be replaced, deleting existing old mapping rules.

 3scale instances can be either a [URL](docs/remotes.md#remote-urls) or the name of a [remote](docs/remotes.md).